ManhimYeung/Week3Notes/README.md

 1. Describe what is meant by exploratory testing.

-* An informal test design technique where the tester actively controls the design of the tests as those tests are performed and uses information gained while testing to design new and better tests.
+* An informal test design technique where the tester actively controls the design of the tests as those tests are performed and uses information gained while testing to design new and better tests. (explain test charter, how it's used)

 2. Why is ET usually carried out by an experienced tester?